 In the United States, accreditation is a non-governmental, peer-review process that assures the quality of the post-secondary education students receive in engineering and computer science.
 Educational institutions or programs volunteer to undergo this review periodically to determine if specific criteria are being met.

-ABET (http://www.abet.org/) serves the public globally through the promotion and advancement of education in applied science, computing, engineering and engineering technology.
+ABET (http://www.abet.org/) serves the public globally through the promotion and advancement of education in applied and natural science, computing, engineering and engineering technology.
 This organization:

 Although the accreditation process is voluntary, the UC Davis College of Engineering chooses to go through this rigorous process to meet quality standards set by engineering professional leaders.
 The result is that we provide lasting benefits to students, employers, industry and society as a whole.